 Project "Computer Games in the Classroom"

 The Department of Computer Science at the University of Southern California created a Bachelor's Program in Computer Science (Games) and a Master's Program in Computer Science (Game Development), which not only provide students with all the necessary computer science knowledge and skills for working anywhere in industry or pursuing advanced degrees but also enable them to be immediately productive in the game-development industry.
 They consist of regular computer science classes, game-engineering classes, game-design classes, game cross-disciplinary classes and a final game project.
 See Zyda and Koenig, Teaching Artificial Intelligence Playfully, Proceedings of the AAAI-08 Education Colloquium, 2008 for more information.
-The undergraduate and graduate versions of the ``Introduction to Artificial Intelligence'' class at the University of Southern California are regular computer science classes that are part of this curriculum.
-We are now slowly converting these classes to use games as a motivating topic in lectures and as the domain for projects because games motivate students, which we believe increases enrollment and retention and helps us to educate better computer scientists.
+The undergraduate and graduate versions of the "Introduction to Artificial Intelligence" class at the University of Southern California are regular computer science classes that are part of this curriculum.
+We have developed game projects for them because games motivate students, which we believe increases enrollment and retention and helps us to educate better computer scientists.

 If you are using any of our projects in your class or have any questions, comments or corrections, please send us an email at skoenig@usc.edu.
 We will use this webpage to release additional projects and post updates, errata and supporting material.
 If there is sufficient interest, we will create sample solutions for teachers at accredited colleges and universities.